brcrista/Haskell-Notes/More-Haskell/learnings.md

 - Polymorphic "values"
 - Functions can be defined as other functions

+Immutability:
+- Need to copy the whole data structure if you are just changing one value, but you never need to deep copy

 Laziness:
 - Separate data production from data consumption
 - Currying by default